sara-sabr/ITStrategy/_pages/en/ux-maturity.md

 - **Subfactor c.
 Competency** assesses whether the organization has dedicated UX-roles, a breadth of skills in UX teams, and pertinent hiring practices.

 IITB’s score for competency is 3.0 (~3)/6, **emergent**.
-This means the limited UX staff are isolated, and their skillsets are often incomplete.
+This means the limited UX staff are isolated, and their skill sets are often incomplete.
 The organization lacks understanding of the multifaceted benefits of a user-centered design process.

 - **Subfactor d.
 Adaptability** addresses whether the organization is willing to advance best practices and adjust approaches to improve, and logistically able to adapt to changing needs.